delendum-xyz/zk-knowledge/README.md

 - There are also ways to prove a statement about a program without (directly) using a proof assistant:

-  - Use a verifying compiler (e.g. [CompCert](https://compcert.org/)), which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verifying compiler
+  - Use a verified compiler (e.g. [CompCert](https://compcert.org/)), which turns a source program into an object program which provably has certain properties by virtue of (proven) facts about the verified compiler
+     - Note that there is a distinction between a verified compiler and a verifying compiler.
+CompCert itself is proved to generate binary that will always be semantically equivalent to the C input.
+A verifying compiler generates a binary along with a proof of correctness that the binary is semantically equivalent to the source.
+     - When a program is compiled by a verifying or verified compiler, we say that the compiler output is correct by construction (provided that the input is correct).
   - Use an automatic proof search algorithm, which takes as input statements to be proven and outputs proofs of those statements if those statements are true and the proof search algorithm finds proofs
   - Use a static analyzer, which takes as input a program and automatically checks for various kinds of issues using predetermined algorithms

 - Both of these approaches have limitations:

-  - A verifying compiler is limited in what statements it can prove about the resulting program: typically, just that the resulting program has the same meaning or behavior as the source program
+  - A verified compiler is limited in what statements it can prove about the resulting program: typically, just that the resulting program has the same meaning or behavior as the source program

   - An automatic proof search algorithm is limited in what statements it can prove by the sophistication of the algorithm and the computational power applied to it.
 Also, due to Gödel's incompleteness theorem, there cannot exist a proof search algorithm which would find a proof of any given true statement